bitcoin-sv/spv-wallet-docs/bux-server/how_to_run.md

 > Note: it is possible to use subdomains as paymail domains e.g. `paymail1.bux.com` `paymail2.bux.com` ...

-Paymail structure is like {alias}@{domain} e.g. `test@bux.com` where we can find our domain.
+Paymails follow the same format as email addresses {handle}@{domain.tld} e.g. `example@bux.com`.
+This is used to address a particular user within a particular domain.

 ## Agents

-Bux Server can use Monitor agent.
-It is a separate app which is responsible for monitoring the state of the blockchain, filter transactions based on given addresses and notify when it finds new transaction.
-It is necessary to use Bux Server when you want to have an ability to use transactions with addresses (not paymails).\
+Bux Server can use a Monitor Agent to listen out for specific transactions on the network.\ It is a separate app which is responsible for this service, filtering transactions based on given addresses and sending notifications when appropriate.\
+It is necessary to use a Monitor Agent only when you intend to accept payments to bitcoin addresses.
+Current best practice is to use direct transaction delivery via paymail instead.

 > Monitor agent is not required to run Bux Server if you want to use only paymail transactions.